Cor triatriatum: Cause

 Cor triatriatum dextrum is extremely rare and results from the complete persistence of the right sinus valve of the embryonic heart.
 The membrane divides the right atrium into a proximal (upper) and a distal (lower) chamber.
 The upper chamber receives the venous blood from both vena cavae and the lower chamber is in contact with the tricuspid valve and the right atrial appendage.

-Mechanism
+Mechanism and Symptoms

 The natural history of this defect depends on the size of the communicating orifice between the upper and lower atrial chambers.
 If the communicating orifice is small, the patient is critically ill and may succumb at a young age (usually during infancy) to congestive heart failure and pulmonary edema.
 If the connection is larger, patients may present in childhood or young adulthood with a clinical picture similar to that of mitral stenosis.
+As the malformed membrane calcifies with age, thus further narrowing such opening, decreased cardiac output produces features of pulmonary venous hypertension and right heart failure—including symptoms of dyspnea and orthopnea, easy fatigability, palpitations and shortness of breath, among others.
 Cor triatriatum may also be an incidental finding when it is nonobstructive.

 Diagnosis

 Primarily diagnosed with imaging, such as echocardiogram (ultrasound of the heart), CT, and/or MRI.